Docs

 (Here, ~/ or $HOME both mean “your home directory”.
 The equivalent on Windows is %USERPROFILE%)

-Settings for ECDSA key in PuTTYgen (same for MobaKeyGen).
-Choose settings before clicking Generate.
+Settings for generating an ECDSA key in PuTTYgen (same for MobaKeyGen).

-Settings for ECDSA key in PuTTYgen (same for MobaKeyGen).
-Choose settings before clicking Generate.
+Settings for generating an ECDSA key in PuTTYgen (same for MobaKeyGen).

 When prompted, type a secure passphrase to protect your SSH private key.
 This is a requirement for access to JASMIN machines.
 Use a new, different passphrase whenever you generate a new key.
 Note that nothing is echoed to the screen when you enter your passphrase, so it may look like it is not working.